ammonhaggerty/my-digital-twin/README.md

 Through this iterative process, I learned that meticulous prompt engineering is crucial for leveraging the full potential of large language models.
 Crafting clear, positive instructions and organizing information effectively can significantly enhance the performance of a digital twin.
 This experience underscored the value of thoughtful prompt design, ultimately leading to a more engaging and authentic user interaction.

 ---
-## 👨 Avatars, chat windows, and multimedia
+## 👨 Avatars, chat windows, and rich media

 I made a conscious decision to move away from traditional representations like realistic avatars or voice-cloned conversational agents.
 Instead, I opted for a rich media chat UI that could offer a more engaging and authentic experience.
 I realized that there's a delicate balance to strike—between the uncanny valley of digital clones that can feel unsettling, and what I call "agent identity entanglement," where the uniqueness of one's personality gets lost in pure text interactions.